Do you take advantage of unexpected real estate opportunities?

 Of course you should have your elevator speech memorized, just in case someone asks “What do you do?”

 “Wear” your occupation.
-When you attend casual events, such as a ball game or a beach BBQ, wear the hat, t-shirt, or jacket with your company logo.
+Casual events, such as a ball game, a community yard sale, or a beach BBQ, are real estate opportunities when you wear the hat, t-shirt, or jacket with your company logo.
 Do the same when you visit the dentist or take your car in for service.
 If the event is a bit more formal, such as a City Council meeting or a luncheon, put that little “R” pin on your lapel.

 I know that when people who are interested in real estate see those “labels” they will speak up and begin asking you questions, because it used to happen to me when I was an agent.